Course Overview

 2. Be able to explain and apply concepts and tools for distributed and parallel processing of large-scale data

-3. Know how to explain and apply concepts and tools for highly scalable collection, querying, filtering, sorting and synthesizing of data
+3. Know how to explain and apply concepts and tools for highly scalable storage, querying, filtering, sorting and synthesizing of data

 4. Know how to describe and apply selected statistical and machine learning techniques and tools for the analysis of large-scale data

-5. Know how to explain and apply approaches to stream data analytics and complex event processing
+5. Know how to explain and apply approaches to stream data analytics and event processing

 Assessments